howff/ccast-player/README.md

 ```
 sudo apt install ffmpeg # or install ffmpeg some other way
 git clone https://github.com/howff/ccast-player
+cd ccast-player
 virtualenv venv
 source venv/bin/activate
-cd ccast-player
 pip install -r requirements.txt
+./install_service.sh
 ```

 # Configuration

-The seek position database is stored in the current directory (edit the script to change this).
+The seek position database is stored in the current directory.
+The log configuration file is stored in the current directory.
+When run as a service the ccastplayer.service file will chdir to this installation directory to find the database and will use the full path to the log configuration file.
+To change this either change the service file and re-install it, or edit the `install_service.sh` script.

 # Usage